cytoscape/cytoscape.js/README.md

 would work with multiple instances of Cytoscape Web and that it would work on lesser browsers, like IE.  Information about this library can be found at the [Arbor website](http://arborjs.org/) and on [GitHub](https://github.com/maxkfranz/arbor) where the original code was forked.

+## Adding source files

+When adding source (.js) files to the repository, there are several files that should be updated accordingly:

+ * `Makefile` : Include the file in the build process so that the concatenated and minified files generated for distribution include the new file.

+ * `src/debug/index.html` : Update the `<script>` tag list with the file so that the debug page can continue to be used to visually test the library.

+ * `tests/index.html` : Update the list of JavaScript files that the testing framework considers to consistute the library.
+Otherwise, the tests will almost certainly fail.

 ## Build dependencies